robalb/ebpf-web-fingerprint/README.md

 to use a specific TLS version and a test proxy, first launch the proxy. then
 run:
 `https://10.200.1.2:8080/test/id --unsecure --tlsv1.1 --tls-max 1.1 --proxy localhost:4433`

+## Goals

+Note that the main goal of this project is to make raw handshake data easily accessible from a regular golang webserver, with as little overhead as possible.

+The implementation of specific fingerprint standards or techniques is out of scope.
+The end user should be left with the freedom to implement the system they want, based on their project requirements.